remlapmot/remlapmot-githubpages/content/about.md

 My University of Bristol webpage is [here](https://research-information.bris.ac.uk/en/persons/tom-m-palmer(bd750b43-03d6-4e2e-af74-c24eb2bf5c5a).html).

-This website is made using the [blogdown](https://bookdown.org/yihui/blogdown/) package in R and Hugo.
+This website is made using the [blogdown](https://bookdown.org/yihui/blogdown/) package in R which uses [Hugo](https://gohugo.io/).
 To make some tweaks to the default styles I followed some of the advice by Andrew Bates [here]( https://asbates.rbind.io/2018/05/09/customize-blogdown-theme/).